-Very first step is to decide if you need home warranty.
-Check this article that explains is there a need for home warranty on this site and review the checklist.
+The very first step is to decide if you really need home warranty.
+Check our article that explains the need for home warranty on this site and review the checklist.
 It is a good idea to get a detailed home inspection report on your existing house from a third party inspector.
 This report will help you understand the potential and existing problems with your appliances and will also help you decide if you need home warranty.
 If some appliances are aging and need special attention, be sure to check if the warranty company provides sufficient coverage for those appliances.

 - Use home warranty insurance ratings to learn about the ratings given by our users.